thica/ORCA-Remote/src/README.md

 * Gesture Support: Gestures are supported to control your targets
 * Loadable Interfaces: Target Interfaces like WOL, Telnet, Eventghost, IR will be loaded at runtime are scripted.
 3rd party developer can contribute interfaces without adjusting the ORCA application

-Target Market

-There is a increasing demand for Remote Control Capabilites for tablets and large screen phones.

-Current market solutions are limited:

-* Requiere a web server
-* Supports only limited interfaces
-* Closed source and vendor specific
-* Limited layout and design capabilities
-* No support for macros / linked actions

-Orca is designed to overcome these limitations

-But: Unlimited options increases complexibity.
-Ready made remote definitions are available, but to change / create remotes ORCA will target experienced IT users and integrators.
-Designers and wizards are planned for a second phase
-Design
-* ORCA is based an Kivy, a portable framework for Android, Windows, Apple and Linux
-* Screen design is based on XML description files for screen elements
-* Application logic are based on XML ruleset files
-* Skins can be selected by gui
-* Communication interfaces are script pased (python) and will be loaded and executed at runtime
-* Communication interfaces can control multiple devices
-* Device setup will be handled by communication interface Multiple communication interfaces and multiple devices can be used at the same time